 When restricted stock units vest and are no longer subject to a substantial risk of forfeiture, recipients can take ownership of their shares.
 Shares of stock are commonly deposited into a brokerage account for your benefit at this point.

 Generally speaking with RSUs, vesting is a forced event and you don’t need to take specific action to receive your shares.
-You also often don’t need to buy the shares in order to take ownership of them.
+You also often don’t need to buy the shares with stock in order to take ownership of them.

 With employee stock options, you need to make several decisions in order to go from holding options to holding shares – and you also need to pay for the shares you want to own.